tbela99/uploadManager/README.md

-uploadManager uploads files in a temporary folder of your webserser and pull back the uploaded file name and its path in the form, so you can send them along with the rest of the form. you will need a webserver with php installed to run the demo. for a detailed usage see HOWTO.md in the Docs folder.
+uploadManager uploads files in a temporary folder of your webserser and pull back the uploaded file name and its path in the form, so you can send them along with the rest of the form. you will need a webserver with php installed to run the demo. for a detailed usage see [HOWTO.md](http://github.com/tbela99/uploadManager/Docs/HOWTO.md) in the Docs folder.

 # uploadManager

 creates and manage uploads with the following features:

 - file drag drop (currently supported by chrome5+ and firefox 3.6+)
-- progress bar for browsers that support HTML5 File API (chrome5+, safari4+, Firefox 3.6+)
+- progress bar for browsers supporting HTML5 File API (chrome5+, safari4+, Firefox 3.6+)
 - no input file for Firefox 4
 - iframe for the others
 - customizable by css (fully customizable in firefox 4 and later)